-- Controlled light head contact towards the chin is allowed in free sparring. - Hand pads must be worn at all times during free sparring. - In classes/competition the age, height and weight of participants is
+- Controlled light head contact towards the chin is allowed in free sparring. - Hand pads must be always worn during free sparring.

-- carefully considered. - Mixed gender sparring is permitted in classes (not competitions) but with control. - All participants are supervised during karate classes and competition. - Mats must be used for ground work and karate competitions. - Two qualified medical officers are present at all competitions to assess the nature of any injury and if head injuries occur, an ambulance is called immediately. - Senior instructors have completed first aid training.
+- In classes/competition the age, height and weight of participants is carefully considered. - Mixed gender sparring is permitted in classes (not competitions) but with control. - All participants are supervised during karate classes and competition. - Mats must be used for ground work and karate competitions. - A qualified medical officer is present at all competitions to assess the nature of any injury and if head injuries occur, an ambulance is called immediately. - Senior instructors have completed first aid training.